By Melinda Maryniuk, MEd, RD, CDCES

 Chocolate dipped fruit (banana or strawberries) 4

 Diet and exercise are just one piece of the puzzle when it comes to reaching a healthier weight.
 For many people, psychological tools, medications or surgery are the key for sustainable weight loss.
-Talking with a physician who specializes in weight management can help you get the treatments that are right for you… to find a doctor near you click here.
+Talking with a physician who specializes in weight management can help you get the treatments that are right for you… to find a physician near you who specializes in weight management, click here.